How is Fiat Money created

 Now remember we just explained how the global currency is the US Dollar because the whole world trades with it.
 For example when Saudi Arabia sells their oil exports, the prices are quoted in US Dollars and paid in USD.
 The same applies for every other commodity and large-scale business transactions.
 This makes the US and its central bank (the Fed) the most influential economic institution in the world.

 Money is power so if the world transacts with your currency, that gives you unrivaled influence and dominance, in other words if the United States sneezes, the rest of the world catches a cold.
 The US central bank is indirectly responsible for inflationary pressures globally based on its monetary policy.
 If the US monetary policy is expansionary it leads to higher levels of inflation in America and the rest of the world.
 If the US monetary policy is contractionary, it tackles inflation by reducing the money supply which could lead to recession.
-The more money printed by a Government consequently leads to inflation and loss of purchasing power, the FED responsibility is to maintain a balance.
+The more money printed by a Government consequently leads to inflation and loss of purchasing power, the central bank responsibility is to maintain a balance.&#x20;

 When interest rates go up, it becomes more expensive to borrow and that means less spending, less demand, the economy cools and inflations comes down but at the risk of a recession.
 Central banks can reverse this by cutting interest rates, making it cheaper to borrow which increases demand, and creates many more jobs stimulating the economy.